Marble Worktops: The Ultimate Guide to Choosing, Installing, and Maintaining Them

 What is the difference between white marble and marble effect worktops?

 White marble worktops are made from natural marble, which is quarried from the earth and cut into slabs.
 Marble effect worktops, on the other hand, are made from a composite material that mimics the look of natural marble.
-While both options can provide a similar aesthetic, natural marble is more durable and resistant to damage than composite materials.
+While both options can provide a similar aesthetic, natural marble is more durable and damage-resistant than composite materials.

 Are there any disadvantages to using marble for kitchen worktops?

-Marble is a porous material, which means that it can stain and scratch easily if not properly sealed and maintained.
-It is also a softer material than other options like granite, which means it is more susceptible to chipping and cracking.
+Marble is a porous material, meaning it can stain and scratch easily if not properly sealed and maintained.
+It is also a softer material than other options, like granite, which makes it more susceptible to chipping and cracking.
 Additionally, marble can be more expensive than other materials, which may not fit within everyone’s budget.

 Which type of marble is best suited for kitchen worktops?